 Brightside Health offers three subscriptions for cash-pay members:

-- Psychiatry ($95 monthly) – initial consultation with a psychiatrist and ongoing monthly care.
+- Psychiatry ($95 monthly): Initial consultation with a psychiatrist and ongoing monthly care.

-- Therapy ($299 monthly) – weekly therapy sessions via live video
+- Therapy ($299 monthly): Weekly therapy sessions via live video

-- Psychiatry + Therapy ($349 monthly) – both plans combined
+- Psychiatry + Therapy ($349 monthly): Both plans combined

 To see if Brightside is right for you, visit our full Brightside Health review.

-BetterHelp makes online therapy simple and stress-free.
+BetterHelp makes accessing online therapy simple and stress-free.
 With a network of over 30,000 therapists and an affordable pricing system, it’s a top choice for anyone seeking fast, convenient, cash-pay therapy.

 Pros & Cons